Frosty weather got you itching to go skiing? Take a look at our last minute ski holidays

 What is the EES?

-The EU will be introducing the Entry/Exit System (EES) in November 2024, which is an automated IT system for registering non-EU nationals, both short-stay visa holders and visa exempt travellers, each time they cross a border in or out of the EU/Schengen area.
+The EU introduced the Entry/Exit System (EES) on 12th October 2025.
+It's an automated IT system for registering non-EU nationals, including both short-stay visa holders and visa-exempt travellers, each time they cross a border in or out of the EU/Schengen area.

-The new EES system will replace passport stamping.
-It aims to modernise and make border checks more efficient across the Schengen Area in the EU as well as reduce identity fraud and improve security within the EU.
+The new EES system will replace the need for passport stamping.
+It aims to modernise and make border checks more efficient across the Schengen Area in the EU, as well as reduce identity fraud and improve security within the EU.

 Who does the EES apply to?

-As the UK left the EU, all UK citizens are now considered as non-EU nationals.
-This means that if you are travelling to the EU/Schengen area for a short stay, the EES will apply to you, if either you:
+As the UK left the EU, all UK citizens are now considered non-EU nationals.
+This means that if you are travelling to the EU/Schengen area for a short stay, the EES will apply to you if either you:

 Do children need to go through EES checks?